In this article:

 Can I get life insurance with epilepsy?

-Yes, it’s possible to arrange life insurance if you have epilepsy.
+Yes, it could be possible to arrange life insurance if you have epilepsy.

 It’s often believed that having epilepsy automatically results in increased premiums, restricted protection or the risk of being declined.
-However, this isn’t necessarily the case.
+However, this may not always be the case.

 Epilepsy is a complex condition, therefore your individual circumstances will be taken into consideration during the application process to establish the right option for you.